lokesh999/prongrams_C-/README.md

 # prongrams_C-

-# This repo contains some Algoriths implementation and coding problems implementation in C++.
+# This repo contains some Algorithms and coding problems implementation in C++.